pinax-network/substreams-sink-sheets/README.md

   - [ ] Time (`date,year,month,day,timestamp,seconds`)
   - [ ] Block (`block_num`)
   - [x] `DatabaseChanges`
-  - [ ] Read output fields from `.spkg`
-      - If specified from CLI, great ! (warn if some not found in .spkg)
-      - If not, allow user to select some or all via terminal
   - [ ] Add missing columns headers to sheet if not present
 - [ ] Create a new sheet if no `spreadsheetId` specified
 - [x] Set `start-block` & `end-block`